-128 Annual Report of the Town officers of Greenfield, N. H. for the year ending January 31, 1926, Town Warrant Article 13 page 5.
-129 Hopkins, 44.
+130 Annual Report of the Town officers of Greenfield, N. H. for the year ending January 31, 1926, Town Warrant Article 13 page 5.

-the Church Sanctuary was redecorated130 and in 1946 a new brass altar set with two candles and a cross were given in memory of Nathaniel Cheever.131 Also in 1938, \$250 was raised by the Women's Club, Grange, Ladies Benevolent Association, and Sportsman's Club and combined with Town money132 that was used to remove the west staircase from the vestibule and build a kitchen on the main level in its stead.133
+Sanctuary was redecorated,132 and in 1946 a new brass altar set with two candles and a cross were given in memory of Nathaniel Cheever.133 Also in 1938, the Women's Club, Grange, Ladies Benevolent Association, and Sportsman's Club raised \$250, to be combined with Town money134 and used to remove the west staircase from the vestibule and build a kitchen on the main level in its stead.135

 Figure I-12: Greenfield Meetinghouse with Horse Sheds and Hearse House, aft.
-1905 (Town of Greenfield) After World War II, the Town of Greenfield wanted to create a new communal space within the Meetinghouse and keep the Meetinghouse up to current code for public buildings.
-In 1944, the town paid Lyons Iron Works \$385.00 for a new fire escape, which was installed in 1945.
-The entire structure 130 The only specific renovation mentioned in the October 9, 1938 Church Records is \$170 spent on a new furnace.
-131 Hopkins, 44.
+1905 (Town of Greenfield)

+After World War II, the Town of Greenfield wanted to create a new communal space within the Meetinghouse and keep the Meetinghouse up to current code for public buildings.
+Consequently, in 1944, the town paid Lyons Iron Works \$385.00 for a new fire escape, which was installed in 1945.
+The

+132 The only specific renovation mentioned in the October 9, 1938 Church Records is \$170 spent on a new furnace.